Minimalism: What Is The Best Number Of Shoes to Own?

 Environmental Impact:

-A minimalist approach to shoes reduces the demand for mass production, which, in turn, lessens the environmental footprint of the fashion industry.
+A minimalist approach to shoes reduces demand for mass production, which, in turn, reduces the fashion industry’s environmental footprint.

 The Ideal Number of Shoes